coreos/docs/os/booting-on-vultr.md

-# Running CoreOS on a Vultr VPS
+# Running CoreOS Container Linux on a Vultr VPS

-These instructions will walk you through running a single CoreOS node.
+These instructions will walk you through running a single Container Linux node.
 This guide assumes:

 * You have an account at [Vultr.com](https://www.vultr.com).
 * You have a public + private key combination generated.
 Here's a helpful guide if you need to generate these keys: [How to set up SSH keys](https://help.github.com/articles/generating-ssh-keys).

-The simplest option to boot up CoreOS is to select the "CoreOS Stable" operating system from Vultr's default offerings.
+The simplest option to boot up Container Linux is to select the "CoreOS Stable" operating system from Vultr's default offerings.
 However, most deployments require a custom `cloud-config`, which can only be achieved in Vultr with an iPXE script.
 The remainder of this article describes this process.

 ## Cloud-config